savil/savil.github.com/_drafts/2018-01-25-stanford-bpase-twooheighteen-day-two.md

   * "anonymity loves company"

 Monero:
-* based on a new design called CryptoNote
+* based on a new design called [CryptoNote](https://cryptonote.org)
 * every input links to many outputs (called "mixins"), not just one
 * initially, didn't enforce mandatory number of mixins.
 So some users may say "right now, not worried about privacy" so may skip this.
 But this can break anonymity of other users:
-  * if a block has two inputs, but one of those inputs only points here, then we can invalidate the other input!
+  * if a block has two inputs, but one of those inputs only points here, then we can invalidate the other input.
+  * Because clearly the input which only points here must be the true input, otherwise it is never used!
 * analysis:
   * 66% of inputs had no mixins
   * 62% of inputs are deducible